iot-salzburg/gpu-jupyter/README.md

 e.g., here it is **elk_datastack**.
 * **-r:** registry port is the port that is published by the registry service, the default is `5000`.

-Now, *gpu-jupyter* will be accessible here on [localhost:8848](http://localhost:8848) with the default password `gpu-jupyter` (previously `asdf`) and shares the network with the other data source, i.e., all ports of the data source will be accessible within *GPU-Jupyter*, even if they aren't routed it the source's `docker-compose` file.
+Now, *GPU-jupyter* will be accessible here on [localhost:8848](http://localhost:8848) with the default password `gpu-jupyter` and shares the network with the other data source, i.e., all ports of the data source will be accessible within *GPU-Jupyter*, even if they aren't routed it the source's `docker-compose` file.